 We are committed to finding more humane, high welfare options for rearing and processing our animals.
+We do not permit routine beak trimming of our turkeys.
 Neither our broiler chickens (for meat) or our hens that provide shell eggs are beak trimmed or tipped.
 We are the only major high street retailer in the UK who has achieved this.